EManifold/makers-notes/week-1.md

 - Explain these concepts to a friend at the end of independent learning
 - Organise my files

+### Independent Learning

+**Domain Model**
+- The domain model is the structure of your program, how the objects relate to the messages.
+- An example of a domain model would be in a company you have the categories of Manager, Employee, and Person.
+Person encapsulates Manager and Employee, whereas Employee does not necasserily include Manager, and so on and so forth.
+- An accurate domain model guides how user stories (the specification of what the program should do, provided by the client and broken down into 'user stories') are translated into classes.

+**Feature Testing**
+- Feature testing tests what the product and new feature does what it's supposed to do, and whether it's integrated effectively.
+- Used when software developers release a new feature to their product.
+- Feature testing is encouraged to be undergone earlier in the process, so that all possible problems are caught before they arise.
+- Testing co-operation between different modules of the software.
+- Functionality vs state - feature testing should test how whether an aspect of the code does what it's supposed to do, not the way in which it does it (state).

+**Unit Testing**
+- Unit testing is where each bit of the software is tested.
+- This prevents unexpected bugs arising later on.
+- Unit testing improves confidence in changing or mainting your code, to ensure that it's what you write to start with is not set in stone and unchangeable.
+- We use rspec to carry out unit testing.

 ## Day 4

 ## Day 5